pachyderm/pachyderm/doc/docs/2.1.x/concepts/pipeline-concepts/job.md

 |KILLED|The job timed out, or a user called StopJob|
 |SUCCESS| None of the bad stuff happened.|

-Below, a job state transition diagram:
+Below, the state transition diagram of a job:

 ![Job State Diagram](../../images/job_state_diagram.png)